Curiosity10/feed-post/README.md

 - Fetches articles from a predefined list of RSS sources.
 - Filters articles from the last week based on keywords related to AI, software development, and major tech companies.
+- **NEW: Smart diversification algorithm** that ensures variety of sources while maintaining relevance.
-- Selects the top 15 most relevant articles.
+- Selects the top 15 most relevant articles with balanced source distribution.
 - Uses Google's Gemini or OpenAI's GPT models to generate a formatted post with a title, emojis, and summaries for each article.
 - Saves the final post as a Markdown file (`feed_post.md`).